 Zantac lawsuits have already been filed, with more expected

 Patients have already filed Zantac lawsuits, alleging Sanofi, the manufacturer, failed to warn consumers that the medication contained NDMA and of potential risks.
-Our lawyers are advising and representing Massachusetts residents who may have been affected.
+Our personal injury lawyers are advising and representing Massachusetts residents who may have been affected.

 Free Legal Consultation – Breakstone, White & Gluck